 NIBE has its registered office in Markaryd, Sweden, and has been listed on Nasdaq Stockholm since 1997.

-The ten largest shareholders comprise the constellation of ‘current and former board members and senior executives’ with a total of 22% of the capital and 47% of the voting rights, followed by Melker Schörling, who holds 11% of the capital and 20% of the voting rights, and seven institutional investors with a total of 21% of the capital and 10% of the voting rights, one of whom represents previous shareholders in Schulthess Group AG.
-Together these ten constellations of investors hold a total of 54% of the capital in the company and 77% of the votes.
+The ten largest shareholders comprise the constellation of ‘current and former board members and senior executives’ with a total of 21% of the capital and 47% of voting rights, followed by Melker Schörling who holds 11% of the capital and 20% of the voting rights, and eight institutional investors with a total of 22% of capital and 11% of voting rights, one of whom represents the previous owners of the Schulthess Group AG.
+Together these ten constellations of investors hold a total of 54% of the capital in the company and 78% of the votes.

 Annual General Meeting

 The Annual General Meeting (AGM) is NIBE’s highest decision-making body.
 The AGM elects the company’s Board of Directors and auditors, adopts the accounts, makes decisions on dividends and other appropriations of profits/losses, and discharges the Board of Directors and the MD/CEO from liability.

 The most recent AGM, held on 16 May 2018 in Markaryd, was attended by 601 shareholders.
 Those present represented 51% of the shares and 72% of the total number of votes in the company.
 The AGM was attended by the Board of Directors, the MD/CEO and the company’s auditors.
 The minutes of the AGM and the company’s articles of association are available on the company’s website.

 There are no limitations in the articles of association as to the number of votes a shareholder may hold at a general meeting of the company.
 Nor are there any provisions on the appointment or dismissal of directors of the company, or changes to the company’s articles of association.